<--Back to list

 Firms will need just one third of the space previously rented so will downsize.

-Freed-up commercial space will convert to residential, easing the housing crisis.
+Freed-up commercial space will convert to residential, easing the housing crisis. - Manufacturers will want much shorter supply chains.

 To satisfy this demand, UK suppliers will reshore production to the UK.